Why should language learners care about Natural Language Processing (NLP)?

 We use lemmatization and stemming to treat different forms of a word as a single word.
 We don’t want English users to have to learn “phone,” “phones,” and “phoned” as separate words, for example.
 Lemmatization is an imperfect science, especially with languages that have fewer publicly available NLP technologies.
 As with named-entity recognition, we have to add support for lemmatization on a language-by-language basis.
 Here is an example of a lemmatization bug that I found while studying Portuguese; the algorithm was confusing one example of a reflexive verb, trata-se (it is), with the pronoun se (it) that appears in all Portuguese reflexive verbs–including se dizem (they say), as in the screenshot:

 Finally, the NLP technology that is at the core of WordBrewery’s sentence finder and sentence scoring algorithm is used to identify word frequency.
 We are constantly looking for and refining frequency lists for all nineteen languages that WordBrewery teaches.
 To paraphrase Schopenhauer, “A prerequisite to learning high-frequency words is ignoring low-frequency words: for life is short.”
 Here is a snapshot of our Japanese word frequency list:

 WordBrewery is constantly brainstorming new ways to help people learn to read their target language and master the high-frequency vocabulary they need for real fluency.

 We would love to hear your thoughts about what features you would like to see WordBrewery add in the future.
-And if you haven’t done so yet, please take a moment to subscribe to this blog to help us grow and get the traction we need to build the features you want.
+And if you haven’t done so yet, please take a moment to subscribe to this blog by RSS or email.